Index for Senescence:

 Thus only through your love might life renew.

-Short summary (more details to come): This sonnet contemplates the nature of compassion, focusing on possible distinctions between Western and Indian conceptions of emotional response to suffering in the context of art.
+This sonnet contemplates the nature of compassion, focusing on possible distinctions between Western and Indian conceptions of emotional responses to suffering in the context of art.
 It examines the gap between abstract compassion and embodied, restorative care.
-The poem references karuṇā, a central tenet in Indian spiritual thought, contrasting it with more distanced or cerebral Western responses to grief.
+The poem references karuna, a central tenet in Indian spiritual thought, contrasting it with more distanced or cerebral Western responses to grief.
 The final lines turn to the poet's pain, and show that the entire debate in his mind is centered on the very real suffering he feels and the healing he only imagines is possible from the beloved.
+He also distinguishes between “cruel pity” that “might cut like steel” and “her love.”
+The former is based on “feeling sorry” for someone, but what he needs to be truly healed, so that “life renew,” is the fullness of her affection.

 Pathless Lands